 BRS Secretariat and INTERPOL: E-learning module for law enforcement officers

-INTERPOL and the Secretariat of the Basel, Rotterdam and Stockholm Conventions jointly launched an e-learning course on hazardous chemicals and wastes.
-The module, divided in 7 chapters, takes law enforcement officers trough all the required steps and procedures to assess, identify, classify and process imports and exports of hazardous chemicals and wastes under the BRS Conventions, whilst ensuring the protection of human health and the environment.
+INTERPOL and the secretariat of the Basel, Rotterdam and Stockholm Conventions jointly launched an e-learning course on hazardous chemicals and wastes.
+The module, divided in seven chapters, takes law enforcement officers through all the required steps and procedures to assess, identify, classify and process imports and exports of hazardous chemicals and wastes under the BRS Conventions, whilst ensuring the protection of human health and the environment.

 The Interactive Training on the Operation of the Rotterdam Convention (ITORC) provides technical training to Designated National Authorities and other stakeholders for the implementation of the Convention.
 Based on case studies, it contains a wide range of information and advice on all operational procedures and formal requirements to be met under the Rotterdam Convention.